dart-lang/dart-pad/pkgs/dart_services/README.md

 `grind deploy` for all tests and checks.

-dart-services requires the `redis` package, including the `redis-server` binary, to be installed to run tests.  `sudo apt-get install redis-server` will install this on Ubuntu, but see [Redis' Quick Start guide](https://redis.io/topics/quickstart) for other platforms.
+dart-services requires the `redis` package, including the `redis-server` binary, to be installed to run tests. `sudo apt-get install redis-server` will install this on Ubuntu; `brew install redis` for macos.
+See [Redis' Quick Start guide](https://redis.io/topics/quickstart) for other platforms.

 ## Issues and bugs